Higher Education Achievement Report

-- Submit an application for recognition by the end of Week 12.
+- Submit an application for recognition by the Friday, 20 December 2019.

 To apply for HEAR recognition, click on the link to your module provider below and complete a short form to tell us which course you have completed.

-- Recognition will not, in general, be granted after Week 12 of the semester in which you completed your course.
-It does not matter if you submit an application earlier than Week 12, but applications will not be processed until after Week 12.
+- Recognition will not, in general, be granted after Friday, 20 December 2019.
+It does not matter if you submit an application earlier than Friday, 20 December 2019, but applications will not be processed until after Friday, 20 December 2019.

 - You can expect to see not-for-credit language modules appear in Section 6.1 of your HEAR by the end of the semester in which you have completed your course.